Sew Small Fashion with My Doll, My Style Patterns

 Once you have added the Soft Stretch, remove the paper and fold up the hem, pressing in place.
 Finish with the suggested stitch- a narrow zig zag.
 I used the HeatnBond Soft Stretch Hem Tape in Lite for all the hems in both the short and the shirt patterns.

 When I asked my daughter what she wanted on the front of her doll shirt she said “a pineapple!!”
 I decided it would be easy enough to create my own version so I put this one together.
-You can download the free .pdf or .svg file from my Craftsy shop.
+You can download the free .pdf file here.

 I just traced the pattern on the paper side of the HeatnBond, cut roughly around the traced shapes and then followed the directions to fuse the adhesive onto the back of scraps of white, yellow and green fabric.
 You could directly print the pattern onto HeatnBond EZ Print Sheets to save yourself a step too!